ApiGen/ApiGen/README.md

 Instead of providing individual parameters via the command line, you can prepare a config file for later use.
 You can use all the above listed parameters (with one exception: the ```--config``` option) only without dashes and with an uppercase letter after each dash (so ```--access-level``` becomes ```accessLevel```).

-And then you can call apigen with a single parameter ```--config``` specifying the config file to load.
+And then you can call ApiGen with a single parameter ```--config``` specifying the config file to load.

 ```
 	apigen --config <path> [options]